Ghost-code94/ktor-api/README.md

 Passing an empty string for version returns the latest.

-Rollback to an earlier version
+Rollback to an earlier version (no auth)

 grpcurl -plaintext \
   -import-path src/main/proto \